 By James Kleinmann

-Aitch Alberto’s Aristotle And Dante Discover The Secrets Of The Universe received its world premiere at TIFF 2022.
+Aitch Alberto’s Aristotle And Dante Discover The Secrets Of The Universe received its world premiere at TIFF 2022 and opens in US theaters on Friday, September 8th, 2023.